Shipping Container Homes vs. Prefabricated Homes - Royal Homes Shipping Container Homes vs. Prefabricated Homes - Royal Homes

 One unusual concept that has attracted a lot of press recently is the idea of homes built from shipping containers.
 These so-called ‘shipping container homes’ offer a unique spin on the typical prefabricated home…but are they an option prospective homeowners should take seriously?

-With shipping container homes gaining in popularity, we think it’s worth looking at how they compare to a custom prefabricated home ‒ and why you might be better off thinking out-of-the-box.
+With shipping container homes gaining in popularity, we think it’s worth looking at how they compare to a custom prefabricated home ‒ and why you might be better off thinking out of the box.

 What Are Shipping Container Homes?